Vulnerability Management

 2. Patches and Updates

 LBCCD must ensure that all system components and software are protected from known vulnerabilities by installing the latest vendor-supplied firmware, security patches, hotfixes, and service packs found to be applicable to LBCCD computing resources.
+Where feasible, patches must be tested in a test environment prior to production deployment.
+Testing must ensure that systems function correctly.

 Changes to servers and networks should be tested prior to implementation and follow normal change control management procedures.